shahal-dev/productScaner/README.md

 ### Running with Docker

+#### Option 1: Using the Helper Script

+1. Clone this repository
+2. Make the helper script executable: `chmod +x docker-run.sh`
+3. Run the helper script: `./docker-run.sh`
+4. The script will:
+   - Check for Docker and Docker Compose
+   - Create a sample `.env` file if one doesn't exist
+   - Build and start the containers
+   - Wait for the database to be ready
+   - Run migrations
+   - Provide a success message with the URL

+#### Option 2: Manual Setup

 1. Clone this repository
 2. Create a `.env` file in the root directory with your environment variables: